 Speeds cell turnover: "It causes the cells on the epidermis—the outermost layer of the skin—to rapidly turnover and die.
 This sounds sinister, but it makes way for new cell growth underneath," says Solomon.
-This results in smoother, more radiant skin with less discoloration and overall more even tone.
+This may result in smoother, more radiant skin with less discoloration and overall more even tone.

 Stimulates collagen production: Retinoids also hinder the breakdown of collagen and thicken the deeper layer of the skin (or the dermis) where wrinkles begin to form, says Solomon.
 And besides inhibiting collagen breakdown, it also stimulates new collagen.
 Once retinyl palmitate is converted to retinoic acid in the skin (we'll get to that part in a minute), it binds to specific receptors in the cells that lead to increased collagen production, according to Lain.

-Keeps pores clear: In speeding up cell turnover and acting as an exfoliant, it also helps unclog pores and keep them clear, which is why it's often found in acne treatments.
+Keeps pores clear: In speeding up cell turnover and acting as an exfoliant, it may also help unclog pores and keep them clear, which is why it's often found in acne treatments.

 Retinyl Palmitate vs. Other Retinoids